shader-slang/slang-binaries/lua-modules/README.md

 * --arch= - Select the architecture/platform to build for.
 Necessary as will download packages and put in 'external' for *just* that arch/platform
 * --deps=[true,false] - If set will check if the current deps are correct and download and install
-* --no-progress=[true,falgs] - If true, will *not* display a progress bar when downloading
+* --no-progress=[true,false] - If true, will *not* display a progress bar when downloading (useful for CI)
 * --target-detail=[cygwin,mingw] - Set to the name of target detail (for example if building for cygwin on windows)

 That `--target-detail` and `--arch` are actually required by the `slang-util.lua` module that `slang-pack.lua` depends on.

-If the `--deps=true` command line option is set initiate downloading/update the dependencies.
+If the `--deps=true` command line option is set it allows the package manager to download dependencies.

 As it currently stands the dependency file is held at the location `deps/target-deps.json`.
 Packages are download into the 'downloads' directory.
 This directory can be deleted if needs be and packages will be redownloaded on demand.